SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/Producing_NuGet.md

 ### Project type

 Make use of the SDK project style.
 This gives the advantage of using dotnet tools in the pipeline and has the latest features.
-It also cleans up the .csproj, file which reduces potential merge conflicts.
+It also cleans up the .csproj file, which reduces potential merge conflicts.

 Using SDK-style projects, you can still target .NET Framework: